wp-plugins/nextgen-facebook/readme.txt

 = Version 6.10 =

-* *Free* vrsion: 12266 lines in 42 files, with 51 classes and 411 functions
+* *Free* version: 12266 lines in 42 files, with 51 classes and 411 functions
 * Pro version: 13897 lines in 53 files, with 64 classes and 459 functions

 ***Free* and Pro version changes:**